cloudposse/atmos/website/docs/reference/terraform-limitations.md

 - **Separation of Configuration from Code** Unlike most alternatives, Atmos clearly separates the configuration into Stacks, separate from Components (terraform root modules).
 This ensure root modules remain highly reusable across teams and promotes testing.
 - **Enables Efficient Configuration:** Borrowing from the Kustomize playbook, Atmos makes configurations streamlined.
 It employs imports, hierarchy, inheritance, and deep merging, thus establishing company-wide standards effortlessly.
 - **Environment Consistency:** With a nod to helmfile, Atmos ensures environments remain consistent, providing a toolkit that ensures reliability, no matter where you deploy.
 - **Ensures Structured Modularity:** With Atmos, Terraform configurations are built modularly using stacks and catalogs.
-This not only ensures code is recyclable but also that it's efficient.
+This not only ensures code is reusable but also that it's efficient.
 - **Promotes Reusable Building Blocks:** Set up a robust library of proven and easily reusable components (terraform root modules).
 Once done, there's minimal need for extra HCL work.
 This reduces the number of custom root modules needed in an organization and facilitates integration testing.
 - **Makes Composition Easier:** Think Docker Compose, but for Terraform.
 Atmos seamlessly integrates root modules into a stack manifest.
-- **Stack Organization:** Keeping Terraform configurations organized is a breeze with Atmos's stack-based approach for combing components to build your "Stack".
+- **Stack Organization:** Keeping Terraform configurations organized is a breeze with Atmos's stack-based approach for combining components to build your "Stack".
 It's the solution for those multi-config puzzles.
-- **Simplifies State Backends:** Atmos can generate a backend configuration dynamically based on the context within it's stack.
+- **Simplifies State Backends:** Atmos can generate a backend configuration dynamically based on the context within its stack.
-- **OPA Policy Controls:** Atmos integrates OPA, offering high-level policy enforcement based on configuration values rather than the intricate HCL code details.
+- **OPA Policy Controls:** Atmos integrates [OPA](https://www.openpolicyagent.org/), offering high-level policy enforcement based on configuration values rather than the intricate HCL code details.
 This enhancement doesn't negate using tools like tfsec, tflint, or checkov, since none function at this elevated capacity.
 - **Dependency Coordination:** Atmos takes the lead, ensuring Terraform components that depend on each other play nicely.
 - **Standardized Workflows:** Workflows capture the intricate details of how to invoke commands, so it's easy to codify routine operations, the same way developers use Makefiles (or more accurately, "Gotask")
-- **Turnkey CI/CD:** Integrate with [GitHub Actions](https://atmos.tools/category/github-actions), [Spacelift](https://atmos.tools/integrations/spacelift), or [Atlantis](https://atmos.tools/integrations/atlantis) seamlessly.
+- **Turnkey CI/CD:** Integrate with [GitHub Actions](https://atmos.tools/integrations/github-actions), [Spacelift](https://atmos.tools/integrations/spacelift), or [Atlantis](https://atmos.tools/integrations/atlantis) seamlessly.
 With Atmos, you can avoid the steep costs associated with commercial solutions that charge based on the number of resources under management, self-hosted runners, or users.

 Oh yes, and it's entirely free and truly Open Source (licensed APACHE2) like [everything else Cloud Posse builds](https://github.com/cloudposse)! 🔥